Versailles History – From Royal Fantasy To Revolution

 2. L'Opera Royal

-When it was completed the Opera Royal (created for the marriage of Louis XVI and Marie-Antoinette) was a marvel of engineering and Europe's largest theatre, with enough seats for 1,300 spectators.
+When it was completed the Opera Royal (created for the marriage of Louis XVI and Marie-Antoinette) was a marvel of engineering and Europe's largest theatre, with enough seats for 1,300 spectators and one of the grandest works in Versailles history.
 The final stage of construction began in 1768, when hundreds of laborers worked around the clock.
 The excellent acoustics are due to the all-wood construction and mirrors on the upper level.
 The first plays to be performed were Persée by Jean-Baptiste Lully and Athalie by Jean Racine.

 line